cakephp/docs/en/appendices/3-4-migration-guide.rst

 * ``Request::cookie()`` is deprecated.
 Use ``Request::getCookie()`` instead.

-Several methods on ``Cake\Network\Response`` have been deprecated because they either overlap the PSR-7 methods, or are obsoleted by the PSR-7 stack:
+Several methods on ``Cake\Network\Response`` have been deprecated because they either overlap the PSR-7 methods, or are made obsolete by the PSR-7 stack:

 * ``Response::header()`` is deprecated.
 Use ``getHeaderLine()``, ``hasHeader()`` or ``Response::getHeader()`` instead.